-There are many educational shows out there to allow your children to continue learning while watching television.
+There are many educational shows out there to allow your preschooler to continue learning while watching television.

 My children love to sing along to shows and learn new games from watching some of their favorite programs.